HumanCellAtlas/data-store/README.md

 repeat the `make deploy` step from a privileged account any time you change the IAM policies templates in `iam/policy-templates/`.

-## Using the HCA Data Store CLI Client
+## Using the Data Store CLI Client

-Now that you have deployed the data store, the next step is to use the HCA Data Store CLI to upload and download data to the system.
-See [data-store-cli](https://github.com/HumanCellAtlas/data-store-cli) for installation instructions.
-The client requires you change `hca/api_spec.json` to point to the correct host, schemes, and, possibly, basePath.
+Now that you have deployed the data store, the next step is to use the Data Store CLI client `dbio` to upload and download data to the system.
+See the [data-store-cli](https://github.com/DataBiosphere/data-store-cli) repo for installation instructions.

 Examples of CLI use:

     # list bundles
-    hca dss post-search --es-query "{}" --replica=aws | less
+    dbio dss post-search --es-query "{}" --replica=aws | less

     # upload full bundle
-    hca dss upload --replica aws --staging-bucket staging_bucket_name --src-dir ${DSS_HOME}/tests/fixtures/datafiles/example_bundle
+    dbio dss upload --replica aws --staging-bucket staging_bucket_name --src-dir ${DSS_HOME}/tests/fixtures/datafiles/example_bundle

 ## Checking Indexing

 Now that you've uploaded data, the next step is to confirm the indexing is working properly and you can query the indexed metadata.

-    hca dss post-search --replica aws --es-query '
+    dbio dss post-search --replica aws --es-query '
     {
         "query": {
             "bool": {